Mauritius minister debunks Hindenburg report on Adani Group | International

 - Mauritius

 The report by Hindenburg Research alleging the presence of Shell companies of the Adani Group in Mauritius is "false and baseless", a minister in the Mauritian government said on Wednesday.
-Addressing the Mauritian Parliament, the minister said he was informed by the Financial Services Commission of the report published by Hindenburg Research over the presence of Shell companies of the Adani Group in Mauritius, UAE and the Caribbean islands.
+Addressing the Mauritian Parliament, Ma h en Kumar Seeruttun, the minister for Financial Services and Good Governance in the Mauritian government, said he was informed by the Financial Services Commission of the report published by Hindenburg Research over the presence of Shell companies of the Adani Group in Mauritius, UAE and the Caribbean islands.

 The US-based short seller noted that the core allegations of its report -- "focused on numerous suspect transactions with offshore entities were left completely unaddressed."
 Hindenburg said, "We asked about the source of the billions of US dollars that have flowed from Vinod Adani-Associated Offshore shell entities through the Adani Group."